WELCOME COLLEGE SOFTBALL FANS!

-Oklahoma City, along with the Oklahoma City All Sports Association and the University of Oklahoma, are proud to host the 2015 NCAA® Women’s College World Series®.
-Experience It LiveTM May 28 – June 2/3 at ASA Hall of Fame Stadium – OGE Energy Field in the Adventure District of Oklahoma City.
+Oklahoma City, along with the Oklahoma City All Sports Association and the University of Oklahoma, are proud to host the 2019 NCAA® Women’s College World Series®.
+Experience It LiveTM May 30 - June 5 at USA Hall of Fame Stadium – OGE Energy Field in the Adventure District of Oklahoma City.

 At this time, the following options are available for the 2019 NCAA Women's College World Series:

 About Oklahoma City

 Come explore the possibilities in Oklahoma City.
 Located in the heart of the state, Oklahoma City's western charm and lively atmosphere create the perfect backdrop for your next vacation.
 Whether it's arts and culture that capture your heart, or cheering for the home team, you can create the perfect experience in Oklahoma City.

 Be sure to experience all the other exciting attractions nearby including; National Cowboy & Western Heritage Museum, Science Museum Oklahoma, Oklahoma City Zoo, Remington Park Racing and Casino, Softball Hall of Fame, Firefighters Museum and the 45th Infantry Division Museum.
 Explore the Adventure District page for a full list of area attractions.